 What does it take to make an app?
 Years of experience!

 One of the biggest factors that influence the app development time is the number of Senior Developers that the app development company has got on board.
 Naturally, they will require less time to learn things needed to create your app, as they’ve already encountered similar challenges in their previous projects.
 In our company, we have more Senior RoR devs than juniors & regulars combined (at the time I'm writing this article, it’s 12 vs 8, without counting the CTO)!
-Check our page and see for yourself.
+Check our meet the team page and see for yourself.

 Is it expensive to build an app?